feluxe/cmdi/README.md

 You can use the following special keyword arguments to control command behavior:

-- `_catch_err`: Catch exceptions and return error info in the result.
+- `_raise`: Raise exceptions and instead of returning error info in the result.
 - `_verbose`: Enable or disable printing of command headers and status.
 - `_color`: Enable or disable colored output.
 - `_stdout=Pipe(...)`: Redirect or capture standard output.